R. H. Shumway

-high blood pressure on March 16, 1933.3 company was mentioned as being in business in the June 15, 1952 merged with R. H. Shumway Seeds.9 At some point, the company ceased the company name was eventually purchased, along with several other recognizable company names by an enterprising marketer in control of the R. H. Shumway Seed Company name (along with Seymour's Select
+high blood pressure on March 16, 1933.3 company was mentioned as being in business in the June 15, 1952 merged with R. H. Shumway Seeds.9 At some point, the company ceased the company name (brand), along with several other recognizable company names, was eventually purchased by an enterprising marketer in control of the R. H. Shumway Seed Company name (along with Seymour's Select